How Do I Choose A Nozzle for A Boom Sprayer?

 Nozzle spacing on your boom is also a factor in determining your spray nozzle.
 110-degree flat fan nozzles are most common now on ag sprayer booms.
 They allow for the needed overlap on 15 and 20-inch spacing, to provide effective coverage.
 30 or 40-inch nozzle spacings, usually for fertilizer or turf spray, will require flood nozzles or extra wide fans 120 degrees or more.

 Operating pressure is also a factor.
-Most nozzles have an operating range of about 20-60 Psi, some have a larger range, 15-90.
+Most nozzles have an operating range of about 20-60 PSI, and some have a larger range, of 15-90 PSI.
 Make sure that your operating pressure is within the range of your sprayer nozzle.

 Spray drift is simply defined as the movement of sprayer particles/droplets through the air away from their intended target.
 You will always have some drift but too much will reduce the effectiveness of your sprayer and can be harmful to neighboring crops and plants.

 Spray nozzles come in different types that produce droplets of different sizes.
 Spray nozzles that produce smaller/finer droplets usually provide more thorough surface coverage but they allow for more drift potential.
-There are nozzles that are designed to produce a larger droplet that will provide less drift.
-These nozzles use air induction or other means of design in order to accomplish this.
+Some nozzles are designed to produce a larger droplet that will provide less drift.
+These nozzles use air induction or other means of design to accomplish this.

 Air-induction nozzles are required when using certain types of herbicides in agriculture.
 If you want to learn more, please view this article about the difference between air-induced nozzles and conventional nozzles.